 Will Ris is senior vice president – Government Affairs.
 He oversees global government and regulatory affairs and public policy.
 He is responsible for directing all activities on behalf of American with Congress, the administration and a broad range of federal agencies.

-Ris joined American in 1996 from the Wexler Group, a Washington, D.C.-based government relations firm, where he had been executive vice president.
-In that capacity, he had represented American as outside counsel for 13 years.
-Before his association with Wexler, he served as a trial attorney for the United States Civil Aeronautics Board from 1975 to 1978.
+American’s principal government affairs executive since July 1996, Ris joined American from the Wexler Group, a Washington, D.C.-based government relations firm, where he was executive vice president.
+In that capacity, he represented American as outside counsel for 13 years.
+Before his association with Wexler, he served from 1975 to 1978 as a trial attorney for the United States Civil Aeronautics Board.
 In 1978, Ris was appointed counsel to the U.S. Senate Committee on Commerce, Science and Transportation and its Aviation Subcommittee.
-He served for five years, during which time he was the principal Senate legal counsel for the drafting of both the airline and trucking deregulation bills.
+He served for five years.
+During that time, Ris was the principal Senate legal counsel for the drafting of both the airline and trucking deregulation bills.

-Ris graduated from Northwestern University in 1969 with a Bachelor of Science in political science.
-He received a Master of Arts from Johns Hopkins University School of Advanced International Studies in 1971, a Doctor of Laws from the University of Denver College of Law in 1974 and a Master of Laws from Georgetown University College of Law in 1978.
+Ris graduated from Northwestern University in 1969 with a Bachelor of Science degree in political science.
+He received a Master of Arts degree from Johns Hopkins University School of Advanced International Studies in 1971, a Doctor of Laws degree from the University of Denver College of Law in 1974 and a Master of Laws degree from Georgetown University College of Law in 1978.